brettimus/honc-it-like-its-hot/examples/goose-joke-generator/README.md

 # when prompted, enter your Neon connection string
 ```

-Then, create the KV binding on your account:
+Then, create the KV binding on your account, since we use that for the rate limiter:

 ```sh
 pnpx wrangler kv namespace create GOOSE_JOKES_CACHE